SpecFlowOSS/SpecFlow/docs/MSBuild Code Behind File Generation.md

 # MSBuild Code Behind File Generation

-Since SpecFlow 1.9 it is possible to generate the code-behind files of feature files (*.feature.cs) at compile time.
+Since SpecFlow 1.9, your can  generate the code-behind files for feature files (*.feature.cs) at compile time.
-This is done via a MSBuild Task and can easily be enabled.
+To do so, you need to use a MSBuild Task.

 ### Pros

 - Feature files and code-behind files are always in sync
-- you don't have to checkin the feature.cs files into your source control system
+- No need to check the feature.cs files into your source control system
-- it is working without Visual Studio
+- Works without Visual Studio
-- it is working for .NET Full Framework and .NET Core
+- Works for both .NET Full Framework and .NET Core

 ### Cons

-- When adding a new file, the CustomTool has to be removed every time
+- When adding a new file, the CustomTool entered in the feature file's properties has to be removed each time
-- Realtime test discovery does only find new tests after a build of the project
+- Realtime test discovery will only find new tests after the project has been built

 ## Best practises

-### Code-Behind files are in same folder as the feature file
+### Store code-behind files in same folder as the feature file

-In the past, we made the recommendation that you can move your generated code-behind files into a different folder.
+In the past, werecommended moving the generated code-behind files to a different folder from your feature files.
-We don't recommend this anymore.

-The reasons are that you will get problems with up-to-date checks in MSBuild.
+We no longer recommend this approach, as you will otherwise experience problems with up-to-date checks in MSBuild.

-Additionally, Microsoft fixed a bug in VS, that the navigation from Test Explorer to the feature file works again (<https://developercommunity.visualstudio.com/content/problem/267390/text-explorer-specflow-tests-goes-to-the-feature-c.html>).
-For that, they need the code-behind files and they have to find it.
-Having the generated file in a complete separate folder will break this again.
+Additionally, Microsoft has since fixed a bug in VS, meaning that navigating from the Test Explorer to the feature file works again (<https://developercommunity.visualstudio.com/content/problem/267390/text-explorer-specflow-tests-goes-to-the-feature-c.html>).
+For this to work, the code-behind files need to be located, and having the generated files in a separate folder will break this feature again.

 ## How to enable it

 ### SpecFlow 2.3.* & classic project system

-1. add NuGet package `SpecFlow.Tools.MsBuild.Generation` with the same version as SpecFlow to your project
+1. Add the NuGet package `SpecFlow.Tools.MsBuild.Generation` with the same version as SpecFlow to your project
-2. add following MSBuild snippet at the end of your project file but within the `<Project>` tag:
+2. Add the following MSBuild snippet to the end of your project file, but still within the `<Project>` tag:

     ``` xml
     <Target Name="AfterUpdateFeatureFilesInProject">